Getting Started with WinUI Color Picker

 Switch between solid, linear and radial gradient brush mode interactively

-You can change the color selection mode directly at runtime by clicking on the corresponding Solid, Linear or Radial gradient brush mode drop down options which is placed in the top of the Color Picker control.
+You can change the color selection mode directly at runtime by clicking on the corresponding Solid, Linear, or Radial gradient brush mode drop-down options that are placed at the top of the Color Picker control.

 Switch between Solid, Linear and Gradient Color in WinUI Color Picker